Samizo-AITL/ai-control-safety-package/index.md

 ## License

-This repository is provided for **reference and design discussion purposes only**.
+Provided for **design reference and discussion only**.

-- Reading, discussion, and internal evaluation are permitted.
-- Commercial use, redistribution, or implementation in products or services requires prior written agreement.
+Commercial use or product implementation requires prior written agreement.
 This is **not** an open-source software license.

 ---

 ## Discussions

-For questions, design clarification, or architectural discussion,
+For questions and architectural discussion:
-please use GitHub Discussions:

 💬 **[GitHub Discussions](https://github.com/Samizo-AITL/ai-control-safety-package/discussions)**

-This is the primary place for:
-- Design-level questions
-- Go / No-Go judgment discussion
-- Safety boundary interpretation